email: info(at)go-eu.com

 - Sellers of digital products

-- Real estate business in general
+- Real estate businesses in general

-- Manufacturing industry
+- Manufacturing businesses

 After joining the European Union in January 2007, Romania underwent a series of governmental reforms to meet the conditions of EU membership.
 Today, these membership requirements—including EU directives —remain one of the key driving forces behind Romania’s reform program, focusing on modernization and infrastructure investment.
 More importantly, these directives are supported by EU funding, including structural adjustment funds and various programs that help new member states align their economies with the rest of the EU.